MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-translations-overview.md

 The result caption will be **Customer** in en-US, **Cliente** in it-IT, and **Debitor** in da-DK.

+## Picking the language

+Once translations on the different layers have been collected, the translations that are used on the UI depend on the context.

 ## See Also

 [Working with Translation Files](devenv-work-with-translation-files.md)